 #7 Virtual Tours

 Videos are a great way of offering your potential clients a vivid experience of your listings.
 You could either give them a property tour or of the neighborhood.
+If you could go 3D then nothing like it as it is one of the real estate marketing trends that's going to take the world by a storm!
 If budget is no constraint then you could even hire a professional videographer to shoot videos for you.
 See one such professionally shot video posted by Kevin Vaughan.

 Or, you can make the best use of your phone camera and still enamor your prospects.
 Check out Jade Mills’ Instagram video below.
 The conversation between her and her son starts off on a candid note.
 It gradually reels down to highlight the gorgeous location and view from the penthouse in LA.
 They don’t show the property but definitely get the prospects interested by talking about the spectacular view from the penthouse!

 Another way you can go creative with videos is by using the LIVE video feature on Facebook and Instagram.
 According to Social Media Examiner, 50% of marketers plan to use live video this year.
 A lot of people watch these LIVE videos.
 Facebook says that its users spend 3x longer watching live video than video that’s no longer live.